A Doncaster business owner has launched a grassroots campaign to tackle to scourge of 'zombies' hooked on spice around the town centre.

 Mayor Ros Jones and South Yorkshire Police have said both authorities are working together to tackle the problem along with charities and the health service.

-Some images show users openly consuming drugs and laying on the floor semi-conscious state, while others claims to have spotted open drug deals in front of shoppers around the town centre.
+Some images show users openly consuming drugs and laying on the floor semi-conscious state, while others claim to have spotted open drug deals in front of shoppers around the town centre.

-One video includes a drug users acting erratically by flailing his arms and body around with another man trying to get him down from railing at Doncaster market.
+One video includes a drug user acting erratically by flailing his arms and body around with another man trying to get him down from railing at Doncaster market.

-Another picture shows a man with his trousers around his ankles and what appears to show him injecting into his leg in broad daylight in the middle of the town centre.
+Another picture shows a man with his trousers around his ankles and what appears to show him injecting a needle into his leg in broad daylight in the middle of the town centre.

 Mr Gibbs, 47, has owned his Waterdale bar for four years and admitted the Spice problem didn't effect him directly.